antwanvdm/readings/alpha/phalcon-and-drupal.md

 Phalcon & Drupal
 ================
 Within this reading, I will cover a setup of combining your Drupal back-end with a Phalcon front-end.
+The subjects will cover the whole process so you will be ready to start your own project with this setup!

 Subjects
 --------
 * Why?
-A little background information
+A little background information [Link](#why-a-little-background-information)
-* Requirements for setting up this work environment
+* Requirements for setting up this work environment [Link](#requirements-for-setting-up-this-work-environment)
 * Project structure
 * Drupal
     * Using JSON as cachable data layer with a simple module to hook your data